antoninchadima/antoninchadima/README.md

 <details closed>
 <summary>Hardware:</summary>

-My ultimate hobby is building servers.
+My ultimate hobby is building servers, testing them, and benchmarking.

 - With a very small budget we did manage to make the infrastructure from 1Gb/s ethernet and 10Gb/s SFP+ switches
 - Two independent 1Gb/s switches are used for corosync, another one for IPMI